Design of the expansion tank

 • A safety valve is required

-• Pressure in the heating system varies depending on the water temperature
+• The pressure in the heating system changes depending on the water temperature

-• The price of membrane expansion tanks is higher than that of open vessels
+• The price of membrane expansion tanks is higher than that of open tanks

 Membrane expansion tanks are widely used in modern heating systems and have practically replaced open-type tanks.

-Construction of an open expansion tank - a steel tank with a hatch at the top, two pipes at the bottom, and one in the middle of the tank.
-Two pipes at the bottom are necessary for creating water circulation through the tank, and the middle pipe is used to control the water level and is discharged through a drain valve.
-Non-pressurized expansion tanks have been used in water heating systems since their inception and were installed in attics or stairwells of buildings.
+Design of the expansion tank of the open type - a steel tank with a hatch at the top, two pipes at the bottom, and one in the middle of the tank.
+The two pipes at the bottom are necessary to create water circulation through the tank, and the pipe in the middle is for controlling the water level, which is drained through a valve.
+Open expansion tanks have been used in water heating systems since their inception, typically installed in attics or staircases of buildings.

 Advantages of non-pressurized expansion tanks

-• Low price compared to membrane expansion tank
+• Low cost compared to membrane expansion tanks

 Disadvantages of open expansion tanks

-• Can only be installed at the top of the heating system
+• Installation only at the highest point of the heating system

-• Water saturated with oxygen and, as a result, high corrosion activity
+• Water becomes saturated with oxygen, leading to high corrosive activity

 question : comment : feedback